-She loved Hardy's emotional power and du Maurier's page-turning suspense.
+She loved du Maurier's page-turning suspense and Hardy's emotional power.
 So when she began her writing career, she set about making these two ingredients the cornerstone of her work.

 All of her novels are set in the West Country, from her home town of Bath to the end of the land in Cornwall.

-Cath studied Creative Writing as part of her English degree at Loughborough University, shortly after which she won a national writing competition.
+Cath studied English at Loughborough University, shortly after which she won a national writing competition.
 Before signing her first book deal, she self-published two novels, and her prize-winning short story was produced and broadcast by the BBC.

 Her debut, 'Blind', was nominated for the Desmond Elliott prize, longlisted for the Waverton Good Read award and she was named an Author to Watch by ELLE.
 Her work has featured in the Literary Review and the London Evening Standard.
 In 2022, 'Good Husbands', written under the pen name Cate Ray, was a Barnes & Noble Bookseller's Favourite and an Apple Best Book.

 Before becoming a full-time author, Cath worked in magazine publishing in London and began writing her first novel in Paris.
-A trained pianist and flautist, she often turns to music to help her think about her book characters.
+A trained pianist, she often turns to music to help her think about her book characters.

 Cath Weeks is represented by Sam Brace at PFD Literary Agency, London